Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-test-plan.md

-# BUIP-HF Test Plan
+# UAHF Test Plan

+Version 1.0, 2017-06-14

 ## Introduction

-This document is a rough draft of tests planned for BUIP-HF as described in the BUIP-HF Technical Specification [1].
+This document is a rough draft of tests planned for UAHF as described in the UAHF Technical Specification [1].

 Test cases listed below are currenty incomplete w.r.t. the revised technical specification - this document is very much under construction.